mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/testbed/puma-commands.md

 - No data is downloaded
 - `Acquire Parameters` commands are rejected

+!!! warning
-> ⚠️ Caution: Switching modes without saving may result in data loss.
+    Switching modes without saving may result in data loss.

 ### `Acquire Parameters`
 Requests current values for selected parameters.